 In spite of their progress, Moodle still lacks the web-based templated interface necessary for explosive growth.
-They also lack the web-based distribution system that allows anyone on the street to take their courses.
+They also lack a web-based distribution system that allows anyone on the street to take their courses.

 Where once a customer would passively read and, hopefully, absorb a book, every volume in the future will be more akin to an online forum, with authors, experts and other readers available to discuss and answer questions on almost every important book ever written.

-One of the core principals of business is to never sever ties with good customers.
+One of the core principles of business is to never sever ties with good customers.
 So why is it that colleges hand their graduates a diploma, dissolving all formal relations with them?
-Clearly the educational needs do not end, and the student’s allegiance to the institution does not end, yet all income streams are broken.
+Clearly, the educational needs do not end, and the student’s allegiance to the institution does not end, yet all income streams are broken.

 The biggest failure point here is that colleges need to charge unreasonably high tuition rates for the short duration of the student-college association, when the payments could easily be spread out over a lifetime.
 The fact is that most students continue to pay off their student debts over their lifetime with only distant memories of what they learned.
 An educational mortgage paid over a lifetime needs far more than a short-term education for collateral.

-7.)
-The Credit Fallacy: Colleges currently grant credits for demonstrated competency at the end of a course.
-Yet, most graduates place high value on the “educational experience,” the things that happen outside the classroom that usually have little or nothing to do with their academic studies.
+Colleges currently grant credits for demonstrated competency at the end of a course.
+Yet, most graduates place a high value on the “educational experience,” the things that happen outside the classroom that usually have little or nothing to do with their academic studies.

 We currently have very little understanding of the economics of knowledge, and virtually no understanding of the economics of an experience.